 Meet some of our trusted Independent support workers

-For the past 5 years I have been a dance fitness instructor and I have willing to become a community..
+For the past few years I have been a stay at home mum.
+My husband and I have been married for nearl..

 Hi!
 My name is Jo.
 After nearly 30 years working in Aged Care and Rehabilitation, 6 years ago I disc..